eXascaleInfolab/orbits/README.md

 To add a dataset to the benchmark
 - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
-- Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newli
+- Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline

 <!--